BaharAghababaei/Tableau/README.md

 ## 📁 Files Included
 - `dashboard/Sales and Customer dashboard.twbx`: Tableau workbook file
 - `images/`: Contains preview screenshots of the dashboards

+📝 Note:
+This dashboard was created as part of my self-directed learning in Tableau using a synthetic dataset.
+I independently built and designed the dashboard to strengthen my skills in BI tools and data visualization.